evanscott1/startup/notes.md

 HTML can be used to create forms that accept user data and send it to a server.

 Caddy can be used to direct domain name traffice to a specific subdomain that accesses a service directory on the server.

+CSS Flex allows organizing elements within a code block as either a row or a column.